HansenChristoffer/go-rabbitevent/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
- - streadway/amqp - AMQP library for Go.
+ - streadway/amqp - for the initial AMQP library for Go.
+ - rabbitmq/amqp091-go - for the continued AMQP library for Go.